Pickled Er Jing Tiao Chilies (Sichuan Pickled Chilies, Pao La Jiao)

 This is it!
 Perhaps the most elusive Sichuan ingredient: pickled er jing tiao chilies, or pao la jiao, made in Chengdu.

-Use the pickled form of Sichuan's favorite chili in place of chili bean paste in yu xiang dishes (pork, eggplant, etc) as is often done in Sichuan, or in dishes like fish stew with pickled cabbage and chilies or pickled-pepper beef noodles or as a sauce ingredient for cold dishes.
-Anywhere you'd like a little pickled pepper punch!
-Or any time a recipe suggests using sambal oelek or, unwisely, sriracha in a traditional Sichuan dish.
-(Here's our family-favorite use.)
+Use the pickled form of Sichuan's favorite chili in place of doubanjiang (chili bean paste) in yu xiang dishes (pork, eggplant, etc) as is often done in Sichuan, for a lighter alternative or one that is gluten free.
+These chilies are also featured in dishes like fish stew with pickled cabbage and chilies and pickled-pepper beef noodles.
+(Here's our family-favorite dish using them.)

 This is a relatively small bag.
 The second photo shows the contents of one bag.
 Remove the stems and chop into pieces or mince.
 For fewer seeds, run your knife along the length of the chili to squeeze them out before mincing.